jpvital/points-of-interest/README.md

 npm run test
 ```

-In both cases, the application will be running on localhost and on port 3000 by default.
+The application will be running on localhost and on port 3000 by default.
 You can access its swagger docs page at http://localhost:3000/api-docs/

 ## Libraries used
 * ```joi``` - to validate incoming request payloads.